DIY Black Farmhouse Nightstands from a Vintage Vanity

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Take Apart the Vanity
+Take the Vanity Apart

 With a screwdriver, I was able to remove the mirror, top, and front brace.